QUT-IT-Chads/qut-review/.github/4-refactor.md

 ---
 name: "Refactor"
-about: 'Something that needs improving while not changing the functionality
+about: "Something that needs improving while not changing the functionality"
 title: ""
-labels: 'Type: Refactor'
+labels: "Type: Refactor"
-assignees: ''
+assignees: ""

 ---
 <!-- These comments automatically delete -->